marnix/MEPK/README.md

  - Change method names so that every Set<Statement> is called a 'theory', e.g., getGrounding() -> getGroundingTheory()?
 Con: The current names are short, and that is good.

- - Implement a non-recursive version of the verification mechanism, to prevent stack overflow.